puppetlabs/puppet-resource_api/README.md

 ### Writing the Type

 The type contains the shape of your resources.
 The template provides the necessary `name` and `ensure` attributes.
 You can modify their description and the name's type to match your resource.
-Add more attributes as you wish.
+Add more attributes as you need.

 ```ruby
 # lib/puppet/type/foo.rb